 Is the most polarizing task in your household deciding who gets the pleasure of washing the dishes tonight?
 Well, join the club.
-There’s something incredibly tedious about having to scrub and claw at pots and pans after a long day of working and cooking—especially when all you want to do is start streaming Netflix.
+There’s something incredibly tedious about having to scrub and claw at pots and pans after a long day of working and cooking during quarantine—especially when all you want to do is start streaming Netflix.
 And with people cooking a whole lot more these days, those pots and pans seem to just keep on piling up.

 How to Wash the Dishes, $13.49 on Amazon

 The small book is divided into a few chapters, with sections titled “A Primer for Washing the Dishes” and “Quiet Villains and Unexpected Friends.”
 You’ll learn what not to do (aka, leaving dishes out for hours before tackling them), what scrubbing tools you’ll want to stock up on, and a handful of recipes that are geared toward making clean-up a breeze.

 Related Reading: 5 Top-Rated Hand Soaps on Amazon

 Keep reading for an excerpt from the book where Peter details a handful of tricks for washing the dishes based on equipment (think how to wash the food processor versus sharp knives).
 It’s quite possible you’ll even feel incited to make a mess yourself and instantly get to the task of cleaning up—what a novel journey that’d be!